mynk-tmr/notes/Interview-Prep/DS-Algorithms.md

 **Memoizing** : caching results of expensive function calls in *pure functions*.
 A function can only be memoized if it is referentially transparent -> call can be substituted with its return.

-**Lazy evaluation** or call-by-need,[1] is an evaluation strategy which delays the evaluation of an expression until its value is needed
+**Lazy evaluation** or call-by-need : delays the evaluation of an expression until its value is needed

 **Approximate computing**: return results close to actual to improve efficiency e.g. search engines